PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-05-05-prestashop-core-weekly-week-17-18.markdown

 Missed a week, but the Core Weekly report is still alive and kicking!

-I spent last half in a training session, and half on days off.
-Sorry if you missed our weekly meeting! ...but that only means that this week, you get DOUBLE DOSE of that :)
+I spent last week half in a training session, and half on days off.
+Sorry if you missed that weekly meeting of ours! ...but that only means that this week, you get DOUBLE DOSE of that :)

 This edition of the Core Weekly report highlights changes in PrestaShop core codebase during the last two weeks, from Monday 20th or April to Sunday 3rd of May, 2015.